CSCfi/csc-user-guide/docs/apps/gold.md

 ## Available

--  Puhti: 2022
+- Puhti: 2022.2, 2023.2
 - Download and install locally

+Run `module spider ccdc` to see module versions and how to load them.

 ## License